input-output-hk/marlowe-starter-kit/docs/demeter-run.md

 A view of the cloned version of the Marlowe Starter Kit displays.
 The folders and files are listed in a panel in the left side of the workspace.

-### Setup folder
+### Lessons folder

-From the left column, expand the item "setup."
+From the left column, expand the item "lessons," then expand the folder "01-runtime-cli".

-Select the file `00-local-environment.jpynb`.
-This opens the file titled "Local environment checks."
+Select the first lesson: `01-runtime.cli.jpynb`.
+This opens the file titled "Zero-Coupon Bond Using Marlowe Runtime's Command-Line Interface."

-### Command Line Tools and Environment

-Scroll down to the code block under the heading Command Line Tools and Environment.

-Select the area just to the left of the code block.
-Once selected, a blue line displays along the left margin of the page next to the code block.

-At the top of the page, select the field to the right of the filename 00-preliminaries.jpynb.
-From the drop-down list, select Jupyter Kernel.
-Select Bash /usr/bin/python3.
-The code block executes.

-Just below the code block, two lines display:

-CARDANO_NODE_SOCKET_PATH = /jpc/node.socket
-CARDANO_TESTNET_MAGIC = 2

-These lines indicate that there is a Cardano node socket and that it is connected to the Cardano testnet magic network.

-At this point, you are connected and ready to run any of the Jupyter notebook files shown in the left panel.
+You have now completed the setup process for Demeter.run.
+Please proceed to following the guidance contained in lesson one.